Tunnels Beach (Kauai) – Best snorkeling on the island!

-We haven’t visited all of the Kauai beaches, but after multiple trips to the famous Garden Isle of Hawaii we’ve visited over 30.
-After analyzing all of the amazing beaches Tunnels Beach Kauai is our favorite!
+We haven’t visited all of the Kauai beaches, but we’ve covered a lot of them.
+We counted after our most recent trip to the Garden Isle of Hawaii and we’ve visited over 35.
+After analyzing all of the amazing options, Tunnels Beach Kauai is our favorite!

 The look isn’t the only thing appealing about this beach.
-Dried lava tubes/tunnes (i.e. the beach’s name) helped create reefs that provide some of the best snorkeling in Kauai.
+Dried lava tubes/tunnels (i.e. the beach’s name) helped create reefs that provide some of the best snorkeling in Kauai.

 - Tunnels Beach Quick Facts

 - Where is Tunnels Beach?

 - Tunnels Kauai: What to Expect Once There